ccszbd/KG4NH_Multimodal-reasoning/README.md

-# KG4NH_Multimodal-reasoning
+# Multimodal reasoning for nutrition and human health via knowledge graph embedding

-- Multimodal reasoning for nutrition and human health via knowledge graph embedding
+- Code and dataset which are described in the paper.